Fast, Funny, or Passionate 2

 · Listen Up Young Planners – Martin Scott, AICP

-Confirmed SpeakerJaemi is a Senior Associate with Houseal Lavigne Associates specializing in comprehensive planning and active transportation.
-An avid cyclist and swimmer, Jaemi enjoys helping cities become healthier and happier by expanding non-motorized transportation options and activating underused spaces.
+Confirmed SpeakerJaemi is a Planner II with the City of Highland Park.
+There she has worked to implement Illustrated Design Guidelines, a streetscape project in the City's cultural core, and changes to City regulations to make them both user-friendly and reflective of emerging planning trends and best practices.
+Previously, Jaemi worked as a Senior Associate with Houseal Lavigne Associates specializing in comprehensive planning and active transportation.
+Her portfolio includes authoring and designing more than three dozen comprehensive plans.
 Some of Jaemi’s past projects include developing award-winning comprehensive plans for college towns in Iowa and Minnesota and creating a rails-to-trails visualization for a low-income community in southern California.
 She has also published award-winning research on urban agriculture in Los Angeles.
 A native Californian, Jaemi holds a Bachelor’s in Cognitive Science from the University of California – San Diego and a Master’s in Urban and Regional Planning from the University of California – Los Angeles.
-She currently serves as a board member of Women in Planning and Development – Chicago.
+An avid cyclist and swimmer, Jaemi enjoys helping cities become healthier and happier by expanding non-motorized transportation options and activating underused spaces.

 Confirmed SpeakerAnjali Mishra is a practicing urban planner with over 15 years of experience in consulting, municipal, and civil society organisations.
 She has overseen design competitions, municipal infrastructure, transportation and urban design projects for major public institutions, and implemented neighbourhood branding strategies.
 Interested in democracy, creativity, urban innovation and their relationship with the urban environment, she has led consultative and participatory processes within many of her projects.
 Anjali Mishra currently lives in Montreal, where she is a project manager for the City of Montreal.
 She is in charge of several major infrastructure and streetscaping projects in the city's central area.